rogerta97/TryHard_Engine/README.md

 # New innovations:

-- Arguments can be sent to objects.
+- Arguments can be sent to button functions.
 - Text Fits to the parent rect transform.
+- Change Scene When pressing a button.
+- Callbacks readed from simulated script + simulated module scripting.

 # How to use: